 Subscribe to my newsletter if you want to be notified when I have updates.

 |VueJS with Keen UI|

-My name is Emil Moe I was born 30 years ago in
+My name is Emil Moe I am 34

 and have an under-standing for Spanish.

-Besides my passion for travel-ling and experiencing the world I am also a full time educated and self taught web developer with a degree in Computer Science AP.
+Besides my passion for travel-ling and experience the world, I'm also a fulltime educated and self-taught web developer with a degree in Computer Science AP.

 I have many years experience maintaining existing websites for clients and their databases as well as the server.
 I believe it's as an important part of a product as the product itself, as an unmaintained product rapidly feels abandoned.
 When doing maintenance it's necessary that the clients and users won't experience any or only a minor downtime.

 In my years at The University of Aarhus I have been working with direct customer support, both face to face, email and phone support.
 Furthermore I have been working we various web implementations where it was crucial part of the product to be user friendly.
 See my portfolio for examples like Eduroam.